streamdata-gallery-organizations/aws-waf/_listings/aws-waf/actionlistbytematchsets-get-openapi.md

         type: string
       - in: query
         name: NextMarker
-        description: "If you specify a value for Limit and you have more ByteMatchSets than the value of Limit, \t\t\tAWS WAF returns a NextMarker value in the response that allows you to list another group of ByteMatchSets"
+        description: If you specify a value for Limit and you have more ByteMatchSets than the value of Limit, AWS WAF returns a NextMarker value in the response that allows you to list another group of ByteMatchSets
         type: string
       responses:
         200: